hashicorp/terraform-provider-google/website/docs/r/google_organization_iam.html.markdown

 ## google\_organization\_iam\_policy

-~> **Be careful!** You can accidentally lock yourself out of your organization using this resource.
-Deleting a `google_organization_iam_policy` removes access from anyone without organization-level access to the organization.
-Proceed with caution.
+!> **Warning:** New organizations have several default policies which will, without extreme caution, be **overwritten** by use of this resource.
+   The safest alternative is to use multiple `google_organization_iam_binding` resources.
+This resource makes it easy to remove your own access to an organization, which will require a call to Google Support to have fixed, and can take multiple days to resolve.
+   <br /><br />
-   It's not recommended to use `google_organization_iam_policy` with your provider organization to avoid locking yourself out, and it should generally only be used with organizations fully managed by Terraform.
-If you do use this resource, it is recommended to **import** the policy before applying the change.
+   In general, this resource should only be used with organizations fully managed by Terraform.If you do use this resource, the best way to be sure that you are not making dangerous changes is to start by **importing** your existing policy, and examining the diff very closely.

 ```hcl
 resource "google_organization_iam_policy" "organization" {